michael-kitchin/CarND-Vehicle-Detection/README.md

 Once heat maps are generated they are reduced to binary maps, then labled using the `scipy.ndimage.measurements.label` function.
 The bounds of these labels are the basis for boxes drawn over detections in output video frames.

-This coupled with the filtering techniques described in (3.1) minimize false positives from spurious detections while sustaining likely ongoing/previous detections.
+This coupled with the filtering techniques described in (3.1) and (3.2), above minimize false positives from spurious detections while sustaining likely ongoing/previous detections.

 ---